casics/spiral/docs/papers/joss/paper.md

 # Summary

-_Spiral_ is a Python 3 package that implements numerous identifier splitting algorithms.  _Identifier splitting_ (also known as _identifier name tokenization_) is the task of breaking apart program identifier strings such as `getInt` or `readUTF8stream` into component tokens: [`get`, `int`] and [`read`, `UTF8`, `stream`].
+_Spiral_ is a Python package that implements numerous algorithms for splitting identifiers.  _Identifier splitting_ (also known as _identifier name tokenization_) is the task of partioning program identifiers such as `readUTF8stream` into component tokens: [`read`, `UTF8`, `stream`].
 The need for splitting identifiers arises in a variety of contexts, including natural language processing (NLP) methods applied to source code analysis and program comprehension.

 Spiral is easy to use.
 Here are some examples of calling the Ronin splitter algorithm on inputs that would challenge simpler splitters.
 The following Python code,